-Stewarts will support Shooting Star Children’s Hospices and Forget Me Not Children’s Hospice as their Charities of the Year 2020.
+Stewarts will support Shooting Star Children’s Hospices and Forget Me Not Children’s Hospice as our Charities of the Year 2020.

 Forget Me Not based in West Yorkshire, and Shooting Star Children’s Hospices based in Surrey, provide hospice services for children with life-limiting conditions, and support for their families.